AltaPay/plugin-wordpress/README.md

 ## Changelog

 3.2.6
-> * Fix: Issue when switching the payment method on the same order
+> * Fix: Issue when switching the payment method on the same order id

 3.2.5
 > * Update minimum PHP supported version to 7.0